ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/ADX-in-a-day-advance AOI Insights-Lab-2.md

 Welcome to Hands-On Workshop on MCC-EDR Azure Data Explorer.
 Azure Data Explorer and Kusto queries might be overwhelming in the beginning, but this challenge can be overcome with practice!

-# Lab 2: Cluster Creation, Data Ingestion, Exploration and Visualization
+# Lab 2: AOI Advance Exploration and Visualization
 This Lab will focus on enabling the participants to write some advance KQL queries and maintain dashboard for visualization and manage accesses

 | Challenge Description | Estimated Time|